18F/unit-testing-node/pages/concepts/schema-validation.md

 popular formats such as XML, and requires no special tools to produce.

-However, this lack of tooling also puts the burden on application developers to ensure that the data their applications sends and receives are well-formed.
+However, this lack of tooling also puts the burden on application developers to ensure that the data their applications send and receive are well-formed.

 ## Structural validation

-Structural validation is the process of ensuring that the types of individual data members of a JSON object are of the correct type.
+Structural validation is the process of ensuring that the individual data members of a JSON object are of the correct type.
 For example, a property that contains a number type when a nested JSON object was expected would produce a structural validation error.

 Structural validation is only a necessary first step towards deeper types of validation, specifically [semantic](#semantic-validation),